markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 You will learn how to code and deploy models using procedural programming or object oriented programming creating a custom pipeline for your business and also how to write code utilizing object oriented programming and liberating the power of a third party pipeline.
 This pipeline will be the industry standard pipeline from **scikit-learn**.

-We will discuss the pros and connsof each implementation and our preferred option.
+We will discuss the pros and conns of each implementation and our preferred option.

-This section includes a bonus lecture discussing whether we should include feature selection algorithms

-as part of the pipeline after this section.
+This section includes a bonus lecture discussing whether we should include feature selection algorithms as part of the pipeline.

-You will have transformed your Jupiter notebooks into production already cold and we are ready to move

-on to create an API.
+After this section, you will have transformed your Jupyter notebooks into production ready code and we are ready to move on to create an API.

+## Section 5: Cours Setup and Key Tools

 Section 5 is designed to get you up to speed with the key tools that we will use throughout the course.
 There are a few videos on installing configuring and how to use it.

 We will recap on system and Python path.